jedisct1/libsodium-doc/internals/README.md

 - Ubuntu/aarch64 - Courtesy of the GCC compile farm project
 - Fedora/ppc64 - Courtesy of the GCC compile farm project
 - AIX 7.1/ppc64 - Courtesy of the GCC compile farm project
+- Debian/mips64 - Courtesy of the GCC compile farm project

 ### Cross-implementation testing